Propaganda Techniques

 appeal to ignorance - suggesting that something is true simply because it hasn’t yet been proven false, or vice versa.

-appeal to tradition - suggesting that moving away from or abandoning long-standing practice could have detrimental or even dangerous implications.
+appeal to tradition - suggesting that moving away from or abandoning a long-standing practice could have detrimental or even dangerous implications.

 Oversimplification